 Nutrition from eggs

 For the purposes of this article, we are discussing eggs from chickens.
 Duck is becoming easier to source and can be a preferred source for those allergic to chicken eggs.
+The makeup of eggs is approximately 12% fat, 13% protein, 73% water, and the rest a few minerals.
 It is, however, important to note that the nutritional support from duck, turkey, goose, quail, or any other type of egg can vary slightly from those of chicken.

 A favorite food for many people, eggs are easy to prepare and highly versatile.
 They can be used for any meal of the day, as a quick protein snack, or incorporated into other foods.
 At approximately 70 calories each, they are a great source of protein, providing approximately 6g of protein.
 They are also a good source of beneficial nutrients such as lutein and zeaxanthin as well as iron, choline, selenium, biotin, B12, and B2.